 Even though we have the best beef jerky on the market (we may be a little biased), it's still a bit pricey, especially when compared to other salty snacks.
-For beef jerky aficionados that wolf down a bag in minutes, beef jerky can be a really costly habit.
-This begs the question…
+For beef jerky aficionados that wolf down a bag in minutes, beef jerky can be a really costly habit, which begs the question at hand.

 Fret not; we’re here to help.
 With over 89 years and four generations of experience, we know a thing or two about handcrafting beef jerky.